It’s been my day off today and I met my friend Sue (you will know her as the most glamorous potato picker).

 We even managed to get me some lovely luggage on wheels so I don’t need to struggle with heavy bags when going away!
 Was that on the shopping list?
 I don’t think so, but they were a real bargain!

-I have phoned the company selling the copper tools.
+I have phoned the company selling the copper garden tools.
 Sue and I have decided to have a trowel each.
 I’m attending a training course in Nuneaton next Tuesday and that is where they are based.
 It seemed ideal to call and see them and buy a couple.

-I tried to explain how the tools worked against snail and slugs to Mark, and quite frankly got shot down in flames as being complete hocus pocus!
+I tried to explain how the copper garden tools worked against snail and slugs to Mark, and quite frankly got shot down in flames as being complete hocus pocus!
 I tried to explain that I was merely repeating what I had been told and was making polite conversation.
 What he felt about it was up to him, I on the other hand was taking all the information in and was willing to try anything to get rid of these veg munching creatures.
 It may all sound a bit ‘hippy’ but if it works, I’m game.

 I’m sure Mel Bartholomew would agree, that when you have gone to the trouble of sowing seeds, watching them shoot and grow, it’s heart breaking to see them disappear overnight to these slimy individuals.